 Toronto is home to many bars and restaurants, with more opening up on a seemingly daily basis.
 No matter your preference — dive bars, cozy pubs, diners or upscale dining rooms — there’s someplace worthwhile to eat and drink in the city.
 But what about the ones that have history, or the ones that have enmeshed themselves into the culinary and cocktail or craft beer landscape, to the point of not only being well-known, but iconic, too?
 If you’re looking to order a pint or two, or dig into a good meal somewhere with some cache, here are 10 of the most iconic bars and restaurants in Toronto.

 This craft beer and whiskey bar, opened in 1927, is one of the oldest licensed establishments in the city.
 The friendly spot prides itself on welcoming everyone and the low-key atmosphere is conducive to lingering over a beer with friends.
-There are 15 local craft beers on tap to choose from as well as cask conditioned ales and an extensive selection of bourbon whiskey.
+There are 16 local craft beers on tap to choose from as well as cask conditioned ales and an extensive selection of bourbon whiskey.
 Food-wise, you have your pick of pub classics like chicken wings and nachos, or Asian-inspired street food like pork or veggie dumplings.
+The Monarch is also a live music venue.

 You can’t have a list of iconic bars and restaurants in Toronto without including historic diner, The Lakeview, established all the way back in 1932.
 Open 24 hours a day, seven days a week, all year long, The Lakeview has a huge menu filled with diner classics, burgers, sandwiches, salads, poutine and brunch favourites (many of which are offered 24 hours a day).
 The cozy diner also offers popular drink specials daily, like $4 caesars, $3 mimosas and $5 pints.